serge-sans-paille/pythran-stories/content/2016-05-25-broadcasting.md

 # Round Two: Using the compiler

-Gcc (and clang, and…) provide two flags that can be useful in this situation: ``-Ofast`` and ``-march=native``.
-The former is generally equivalent to ``-O3`` with a few extra flags, most noatbly ``-ffast-math`` that disregards standard compliancy with respect to floating point operation; In our case it makes it possible to reorder the operations to perform the final reduction using SIMD instructions.
-And with ``-march=native``, the code gets specialized for the host architecure.
-In the case of this blogpost, It means it can use [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and its 256bits vector register than can store four double precision floating!
+Gcc (and Clang, and…) provide two flags that can be useful in this situation: ``-Ofast`` and ``-march=native``.
+The former is generally equivalent to ``-O3`` with a few extra flags, most notably ``-ffast-math`` that disregards standard compliance with respect to floating point operation; In our case it makes it possible to reorder the operations to perform the final reduction using SIMD instructions.
+And with ``-march=native``, the code gets specialized for the host architecture.
+In the case of this post, It means it can use [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and its 256bits vector register than can store four double precision floating!

 In the Pythran case, vectorization is currently activated through the (somehow experimental) ``-DUSE_BOOST_SIMD`` flag.